 Konstablerwache 60313 Frankfurt am Main

-Participate in the vibrant life of Old Sachesenhausen
+Participate in the vibrant life of Old Sachsenhausen

-For hundreds of years, the district of Sachsenhausen was a part of Frankfurt.
-The fertile bank of the Main was used for farming.
+For hundreds of years, the fertile bank of the Main was used for farming.
 Through a bit of a climatic change, the Rhein-Main area got a little cooler.
 As a result, many vineyards were transformed into fruit orchards.
 From the 18th century, the bars in the quarter started serving Apfelwein, a type of cider.
 Until the end of the 19th century, Sachsenhausen remained a village and supplied daily products to Frankfurt.

 Many traditional fountains are still around old Sachsenhausen.
 The center of the cider quarter is the Klappergasse with the famous Frau Rauscher fountain.
 At irregular intervals, it shoots water and sometimes catches careless passers-by.
 Every summer, during the 3rd weekend in August, the inhabitants host a fest to celebrate their vital source of water.